readthedocs/readthedocs.org/docs/symlinks.rst

 --------------

-Custom domains add a bit of difficulty, because at the Nginx layer we don't know what documentation to serve.
+Custom domains add a bit of difficulty, because at the nginx layer we don't know what documentation to serve.
 When someone requests ``http://docs.fabfile.org/en/latest/``, we can't look at the URL to know to serve the ``fabric`` docs.